-Vacancies decreased from 115 to 109, the leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months.
+Vacancies increased from 109 to 114, the leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months.
 This means the full positive impact from additional / newly recruited staffing is not felt for a considerable period.

-Hampshire: high volumes across 2022/23, continuing into 2023/24, ongoing IT issues, and staff attrition are contributing factors for the Hampshire's high WIP, turnaround times and Aged, all of which combined to hamper timely recovery.
-Overtime and other measures have been implemented in the interim.
-With budgeted resource of 28.62 FTE, they now have 2.36 FTE (8%) vacancies and 3 FTE (10%) new starters and/or in training.
+Hampshire: Overtime and other measures have been implemented to help manage workload.
+With budgeted resource of 28.62 FTE, they now have 3.36 FTE (12%) vacancies and 3.0 FTE (13%) of current staff are new starters and/or in training.

-Kent: further significant improvements in Kent's Aged and WiP will not be seen until at least the end of Quarter 2 of 2025/26 as recruitment is proving more challenging than expected due to low calibre of applicants so vacancies.
-With budgeted resource of 53.2 FTE, they have 10.02 FTE (19%) vacancies and 3.62 FTE (7%) new starters and/or in training (down from 9.21 FTE (17% in April).
-To tackle the long standing performance issues Kent are also going through a restructure of the Unit which will in the longer term give them greater resilience and improve output.
+Kent: Whilst the number of Aged cases have reduced, further significant improvements in Kent's Aged and WiP will not be seen until at least towards the end of 2025 as recruitment is proving more challenging than expected.

+With budgeted resource of 54.2 FTE, they have 8.71 FTE (16%) vacancies and 3.77 FTE (10%) of current staff are new starters and/or in training.
+To tackle the long-standing performance issues Kent are also going through a restructure of the Unit which will in the longer term give them greater resilience and improve output.

-Sussex: a number of measures have been implemented at Sussex including a Gold Group which means focus at the highest level within force on Sussex's recovery.
-DBS funding additional staff to handle the increases in volumes of checks and funded overtime to minimise the impact whilst new staff are recruited and trained; training groups / buddies implemented to progress staff through training stages more effectively; the funding of a dedicated training/assessor and other forces who have capacity have been supporting by completing 'less complex' checks, until vacant positions are filled, and new staff become productive.
-With budgeted resource of 27.17 FTE, they now have 3.31 FTE (12%) vacancies and 7.81 FTE (29%) new starters and/or in training.
+Sussex: A range of recovery measures have been implemented, including the establishment of a Gold Group, which signifies strategic focus and oversight at the highest level within the force.
+This initiative underlines the priority being placed on Sussex's recovery efforts.
+Other measures include staff being seconded from other areas in the force to complete checks, DBS funding additional staff to handle the increases in volumes of checks and funded overtime to minimise the impact whilst new staff are recruited and trained.
+Another force who has capacity has been supporting by completing 'less complex' checks, until vacant positions are filled, and new staff become productive.
+Sussex have redesigned their training programme which will see new staff trained more quickly supporting their recovery as minimal reductions in WiP and Aged have been evident in recent months.
+With budgeted resource of 27.17 FTE, they now have 5.31 FTE (19.5%) vacancies, and 8.0 FTE (38%) of current staff are new starters and/or in training.